Andonome/stories/effect_summaries.md

 1. Kinda looks like it.   +1 to fool someone with poor eye sight, on a dark night, at a distance, while being distracted
 1. Detailed likeness .    +2 to fool someone who's not paying attention
 1. Almost it.             +3 to fool anyone not looking carefully
-1. Near-perfect likeness  +4 to fool anynoe who fails to notice the texture is wrong
+1. Near-perfect likeness  +4 to fool anyone who fails to notice the texture is wrong

 ## Distant